nscherf/Machine-learning-lectures/slides-final.md

 ### Generalisation counts

-- Fundamental goal is to generalize to **unseen** data
+- Fundamental goal is to generalise to **unseen** data, not a perfect fit to the training data.
+- There are (loose) theoretical bounds (e.g. VC dimension).
+- The empirical way:
 	- Split data into training and test set
 	- Never touch the test set !

 ---

-### Data alone is not enough
+### Data alone is not enough: The problem with induction

 >  "Even after the observation of the frequent conjunction of objects, we have no reason to draw any inference concerning any object beyond those of which we have had experience." --- Hume, A treatise of Human Nature, Book I, part 3, sec 12